 David Miller last played for South Africa in March.

 Last month, the Proteas defeated Australia 2-1 Down Under.
-They will be hoping to maintain the momentum when they visit England for the three-match ODI series.
-That series will get underway on September 2, with Leeds hosting the first ODI.
-It will be followed by two matches on September 4 (Lord’s) and September 7 (The Rose Bowl).
+South Africa held on to the momentum to clinch the ongoing series against England.
 The two teams will then play three T20Is to complete the bilateral series.

 ALSO READ: